Costeer/101st-Wiki/content/Chanel Overview.md

 Battalion structure and resources are channels where you can learn about the battalion same as the wiki (hi :3)

-history and lore is where you can read up on the lore of the server we also have these here
+History and lore is where you can read up on the lore of the server we also have these here

 ***

 ![[Pasted image 20240819183501.png]]

-in announcements important things that happen in the server are posted
+In announcements important things that happen in the server are posted

 ***